Make an Appointment: [email protected] | (503) 512-9738

 Why don’t you take insurance?

-• No required diagnoses
+• No required diagnosis for billing purposes

-• No third party access to your records
+• No third-party access to your records

-• No unexpected changes to coverage or session limits
+• No session limits determined by insurance

 Do you offer any reduced-fee slots?